jamespratt/configuration-service/README.md

 * Server easily integrates into an ASP.NET Core application.
 * Client easily integrates into any .NET Standard 2.0 application using the standard `ConfigurationBuilder` pattern.
 * Client encapsulates real-time configuration updates.
-* Support for git and file system based storage.
+* Support for git, file system and Vault backend storage.
 * Support for pub/sub with Redis, NATS and RabbitMQ.
 * Support for .json, .yaml, .xml and .ini configuration files.
 * Inject configuration with `IOptionsMonitor` or `IOptionsSnapshot` to access configuration changes.